kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 - Use an informative description (typically an action "Do this and that").
 We don't use a period at the end of the title.
+- Use check boxes for "small" actions that need to be tracked in the issue (not worth their own bug)
 - Assign to the right RP for re-routing (or to GP / Paul if you are not sure)
 - Assign to one of the pipelines, ideally based on the urgency
   - P0: needs to be done soon